 - Mic Holder

 Sigma 16mm comes with an aperture of f/1.4 mm and is a beauty in a wide-angled lens department.
-The 1.4mm aperture controls the light which enables it to shoot not only in well-lit environments but also in low light situations.
+The 1.4mm aperture controls the light which enables it to shoot not only in well-lit environments but also has a great low-light performance.
 The shallow depth of field that this lens provides is a thing to behold creating the best bokeh effects with pure professional class.
 This lens comes at $450 but if you look around enough, you can find some vendors selling it for $399.
 You might argue that this lens costs as much as the camera itself but it is the best investment that you will do and we are sure that you would not regret buying it for your streaming.

 Best Settings for Livestreaming

-Now that you have selected your camera, you are ready to start live streaming on your favorite apps and create your legion of fans, you must also know the best settings that will get the most out of your camera.
+Now that you have selected the best camera, you are ready to start live streaming on your favorite apps and create your legion of fans, you must also know the best settings that will get the most out of your camera.
 Give it a quick read.

 The aperture should be as wide as possible because you are more likely to shoot in your studio or your room, so you must get as much light as possible.
 We recommend it be kept at f/3.5.